 All quilt tops deserve to be finished!
-Preparing your quilt top, backing and batting properly will give you the best results from your efforts and iwll make the longarm quilting process go smoothly saving time and possibly extra fees.
+Preparing your quilt top, backing and batting properly will give you the best results from your efforts and will make the longarm quilting process go smoothly.

-If you are providing batting, please make sure that it is at least 6 inches longer and wider than your quilt top.
+If you are providing batting, please make sure that it is at least 8 inches longer and wider than your quilt top.
 If your quilt is dark or has a lot of black fabric in it, I recommend you use a black batting.
-I stock Quilter's Dream battings in the usual sizes.
 High loft in quilting requires a double batting.
 Please discuss this with me when we book your quilt for finishing.

 Any questions, please contact me!

 Thank you for choosing KarynQuilts!